About

 • Ayana Richardson, DBA, Vice President, Academic Operations

-• Carolyn Salcido, Senior Director of Individual Giving/Acting Co-AVP of Advancement (temporary)
+• Carolyn Salcido, Senior Director, Individual Giving/Acting Co-Associate Vice President, Advancement (temporary)

 • Stephanie Smith, Associate Vice President, Content and Creative Strategy